maxcomuk/C-Projects/Scientific Calculator/readme.md

 # Scientific-Calculator Documentation

-### What is the goal of project?
+### What is a scientific calculator and what is the difference from a normal calculator?
+A scientific calculator allows multiplication, division, addition and subtracting just like a normal calculator as well as following BIDMAS order. however a scientific calculator also gives you extra functionalities such as sin, cos, tan and log, which is not supported by a normal calculator.

-The goal of this project is to take input from the user which should be a mathematical equation that can be multiplication, division, addition, subtracting and sin, cos tan or log.
+The goal of this project is to support normal calculator functions while also including scientific calculator functions such as sin, cos, tan and log.

+## Step 1: Including Libraries